yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 And scp the files out.
 This assumes you have enough ram free on the OpenWrt, which is usually the case.

-If you do not have enough free space in your {{{/tmp}}} fs, you can generate and copy in one operation.
+If you do not have enough free space in your {{{/tmp}}} filesystem, you can generate and copy in one operation.
 Please make sure you use the right quotes; double quotes (") won't work.
-From another workstation, and assuming that {{{router}}} is the name of your OpenWrt AP:
+From another workstation, and assuming that {{{router}}} is the name of your OpenWrt router:

 ==== using SSH transfer ====
 {{{